GannettDigital/simulato/docs/_pages/walk-through.md

 },
 ```

 All of the pieces above in the state should look familiar as they were added the same way within the effects of the navigation component.
 They simply detail what to expect in the component being added.
-Below is something slightly different, the options are just variable parameters to except within the component being added, this is useful when referencing parent values within a model that inherits certain properties from the parent, such as an ID appended to additional information.
+Below is something slightly different, the options are parameters of the component, this is useful when referencing parent values within a model that inherits certain properties from the parent, such as an ID appended to additional information.
 ```js
                     options: {
                     newsArticleId: 'article1',